corda/corda-docs/content/en/docs/corda-enterprise/4.7/node/operating/shell.md

 ## The standalone shell

 The standalone shell is a standalone application interacting with a Corda node via RPC calls.
 RPC node permissions are necessary for authentication and authorisation.
-Certain operations, such as starting flows, require access to the CorDapp jars.
+Certain operations, such as starting flows, require access to the CorDapp `.jar` files.

 ### Starting the standalone shell